 Near To Here:

-Ramen Muraji is located in Kyoto’s Southern Higashiyama district.
-See our complete list of things to do in Southern Higashiyama, including places to eat, nightlife and places to stay.
+Ramen Muraji is located in the heart of Downtown Kyoto.
+It’s about five minutes’ walk from Nishiki Market.
+See our complete list of things to do in Downtown Kyoto, including places to eat, nightlife and places to stay.

 About Florentyna Leow